Why is P2P money laundering becoming more prevalent among financial criminals?

 Both services rely on the online transfer of funds between entities and individuals and exploit the speed and efficiency of digital technology to deliver their services for customers.
 However, the widespread use of peer-to-peer lending services and crowdfunding platforms has also attracted the interest of financial criminals seeking to use their AML vulnerabilities to launder money and finance terrorist activities.

-In more detail, AML peer-to-peer lending and crowdfunding risks involve:
+In more detail, crowdfunding and P2P money laundering risks involve: